 0 Comments

-You probably felt great (even euphoric!) when you made a decision that 2020 will be the year that you tackle your fear of public speaking.
+You probably felt great (even euphoric!) when you made a decision that this is the year that you will tackle your fear of public speaking.
 But that feeling might be short lived as you realise you now have to do something….
-A New Year’s resolution is usually a promise to yourself to do something about an aspect of your life that you are not satisfied with.
+A New Year’s resolution is a promise to yourself to do something about an aspect of your life that you are not satisfied with.
 Statistics tell us that most of us do not follow through New Year’s resolutions.
 However, by staying focused and being aware of three traps, you can fulfil your promise to yourself.
 Susan Jeffers' seminal self-help book “Feel the Fear and do it Anyway” was first published in 1987 .
 Its messages are just as relevant today and are highly applicable to fear of public speaking.
 According to a website dedicated to Susan’s work, she identified five truths about fear.
 This article looks at how we might apply these to a fear of public speaking.

 Susan Cain, author and celebrated TED talk presenter, once had a crippling fear of public speaking.
 Her TED talk, The Power of Introverts, has more than 25 million views and is one of my all-time favourites.